hwdsl2/docker-ipsec-vpn-server/README.md

 docker exec -it ipsec-vpn-server cat /etc/ipsec.d/ikev2setup.log
 ```

-During IKEv2 setup, a new IKEv2 client `vpnclient` is added, with its configuration exported to `/etc/ipsec.d` in the container.
-Use the details from above to [configure IKEv2 VPN clients](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/ikev2-howto.md#configure-ikev2-vpn-clients).
+**Note:** If you cannot find IKEv2 details using the commands above, IKEv2 may not be enabled in the container.
+Try updating the Docker image and container using instructions from the [Update Docker image](https://github.com/hwdsl2/docker-ipsec-vpn-server#update-docker-image) section.

-To copy the client config file(s) to the current directory on the Docker host, you may use:
+During IKEv2 setup, a new IKEv2 client `vpnclient` is created, with its configuration exported to `/etc/ipsec.d` **inside the container**.
+To copy client config file(s) from the container to the current directory on the Docker host, you may use:

 ```bash
 # Check contents of /etc/ipsec.d in the container